 In 2004, their website stated that Moto had a 39% market share in the motorway services business, and served over 120 million people.

-In 2008 The Times listed Moto as being the 57th biggest private company (dropping 9 places since the year before), with annual sales of £786m and profits of £52m.
+Also in 2008, they bought services at Winchester and tried to buy two First services, but the latter plans were dropped.
+At this point The Times listed Moto as being the 57th biggest private company (dropping 9 places since the year before), with annual sales of £786m and profits of £52m.

 When Moto were introduced, Compass said they would be rolling the brand out across Europe, with up to 20 continental Motos opening.
 Only one or two were ever introduced, and they have since been sold.